OneCHSEngr/CircuitPython/README.md

 # My Circuit Python Work

-This is where I'll stash my CircuitPythoin work.
+This is where I'll stash my CircuitPython work.